Eric Mandelbaum

 Mandelbaum, E. (2021, September 21).
 Belief and the Language of Thought.
 Rutgers University Center of Cognitive Science Seminar on Belief. : Rutgers University.

 Mandelbaum, E. (2021, October 26).
-The best game in town: language of thought in contemporary cognitive science.
+The Best Game in Town: the Language of Thought in Contemporary Cognitive Science.
+Institute of Philosophy, University of London Colloquium.
 London, UK: Institute of Philosophy.

 Mandelbaum, E. (2020, March 5).
 The Fragmentation of Belief.
-Department Colloquium.
+Department Colloquium, Princeton University.
 Princeton University, Princeton NJ: Princeton University Cognitive Science Program.

 Mandelbaum, E. (2020, July 22).
 Belief Acquisition: The State of the Art.
-Oxford University's Department of Anthropology/ Templeton Foundation Challenge Talk Series. : Oxford University's Department of Anthropology/ Templeton Foundation.
+Oxford University's Department of Anthropology/Oxford Belief Workshop.
+Templeton Foundation Challenge Talk Series: Oxford University's Department of Anthropology/ Templeton Foundation.

 Mandelbaum, E. (2020, June 16).
 Cross-Cultural Believing.
 Oxford University's Department of Anthropology/ Templeton Foundation Challenge Talk Series. : Templeton/ Oxford.